 The 18-carbon omega-3 and omega-6 polyunsaturated fatty acids (PUFA) are present in plants and vegetables.
-Leafy plants tend to have similar amounts of omega-3 and omega-6 nutrients, but seeds and nuts tend to have much more omega-6.
+Leafy plants tend to have similar amounts of omega-3 and omega-6, but seeds and nuts tend to have much more omega-6 than omega-3 .

-The longer 20- and 22-carbon highly unsaturated fatty acids (HUFA) occur mostly in animal tissues where they accumulate from metabolism of the EFA in the foods that the animals eat.
-As a result, seafoods tend to have more omega-3 HUFA while grain-fed farmed animals tend to have more omega-6 HUFA.
-The balance of n-3 and n-6 HUFA accumulated in our tissues is a good health risk assessment biomarker because it affects the intensity of many human health conditions caused as we convert the HUFA into active hormone-like eicosanoids that control our physiology.
+The longer 20- and 22-carbon highly unsaturated fatty acids (HUFA) occur mostly in animal tissues.
+They accumulate from metabolism of the EFA in the foods that the animals eat.
+Seafoods tend to have more omega-3 HUFA than omega-6 while grain-fed farmed animals tend to have more omega-6 HUFA than omega-3.
+The balance of n-3 and n-6 HUFA in our tissues is a good health risk assessment biomarker, because it affects the intensity of converting HUFA into potent hormone-like eicosanoids that control human physiology many immune-inflammatory conditions.

 The Omega 3-6 Balance Score helps you Nix6 and Eat3.

 The omega-6 EFA grow longer (and more double bonds are added) during metabolism of linoleic acid, the most abundant essential fatty acid in American foods.
 The competing omega-3 HUFA are formed from alpha-linolenic acid, the major omega-3 nutrient in plants.
-Foods from the oceans, lke fish and shellfish, may contain appreciable amounts of all of the omega 3 nutrients.
+Foods from the oceans, like fish and shellfish, contain appreciable amounts of all of the omega-3 nutrients.
 The Omega 3-6 Balance Score for each of over 5,000 different food items is useful for planning meals, shopping or talking about foods with friends.
+Seafoods have the most positive balance scores of all the food groups.
 New functional foods with more positive Scores can help people maintain wellness and reduce the need for treatments,